bagustris/thesis-bss/README.md

 - thepow			tau_E (see [1])

 All codes is copyrighted by its own author.
 The codes from me are licensed GNU/LGPL v2.
+Run `main.m` to get the demo.
 You can change the input file by your own data.